Davidloku1234567/wildfire/README.md

 The dataset for wildfire in California initially contained thirteen features.
 The features 'COUNTY', and 'FIPS_NAME' had about 70% of values missing, and therefore they were dropped.
 Random forest classifier from sklearn was used for one versus the rest classification to predict the stated causes of fire.
+The classes of training data was balanced by upsampling.

+The model worked best for predicting stated cause of fire, 'Lightning', with AUC of 0.98.
+However, AUC's for predicting 'Miscellaneous' and 'Equipment Use' were less than 0.75.
+The AUC's for 'Arson' and 'Debris Burning' were 0.80 and 0.83 respectively.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>